touch

 command?

-The primary purpose of touch
+7.1 What is the main purpose of the The primary purpose of touch

 is to update the access and modification timestamps of a file to the current time or a specified time.
 It also creates a new empty file if the specified file does not exist, making it a convenient tool for file creation.